 The small time change of 1 hour may take a few days to work though as it can affect your baby’s circadian rhythms (physical, mental and behavioural changes that follow a 24 hour cycle), setting them off track and throwing out their body clock.

 For those children, i always think that it is best to be prepared!

-Below are my top tips on how to transition:-
+Below are my top tips on how to transition from TODAY!!

-Spread the change in sleep times over 4 or more days by starting the bedtime routine later by 15 minutes each day.
+Spread the change in sleep times over the next 4 days by starting the bedtime routine 15 minutes late each day.

 All screens including the tv needs to be switched off at least one hour before the bedtime routine begins.